vaquarkhan/microservices-recipes-a-free-gitbook/AUTHOR.md

 **2022–2023.** Kubernetes as the default runtime.
 Service mesh as it actually shipped.
 Observability as OpenTelemetry became the common language.

-**2024–2025.** I kept the repo open and took the feedback.
-The next edition was not a new slogan.
-It was a way to measure the question the first edition had only asked.
+**2024–2025.** This is when the research happened.
+By then the book had the concepts.
+Distributed monolith, granularity, Conway, sagas.
+What the field still did not have was a *formula*.
+You could describe a distributed monolith after you had lived through one.
+You could not score a boundary and say, with a number, that it was one.
+Coupling, cohesion, and Conway were prior work.
+They were not a diagnostic.
+I spent those two years on original research: what would have to be true for a boundary to earn a remote hop, and how you would know.

+That work is **Fulcrum** and the **RVx Index**.
+Three signals that live in three data planes: kinetic efficiency from traces (E), semantic distinctness from how the code actually changes (S), capacity-normalized complexity (L).
+A boundary that fails any one of them is not a microservice in function.
+It is a distributed-monolith fragment.
+The synthesis is the Khan family: Khan's Law of Service Granularity, the Fulcrum sense-decide-actuate-verify loop, RVx, SCS, KM3, and the wasted-time cost model.
+The borrowed primitives are credited.
+The composition is new.

+The research site is [Fulcrum / RVx](https://vaquarkhan.github.io/fulcrum-rxy/).
+The paper is *Fulcrum: Quantitative, Governed Granularity for Microservice Boundaries with the RVx Index* (Viquar Khan, 2026, ORCID [0009-0008-3592-4162](https://orcid.org/0009-0008-3592-4162)).
+It is being posted to arXiv; the identifier is not assigned yet, so do not invent one.
+Cite the site and this book until the arXiv link is live.

+What is proved is the shape of the formula.
+What is demonstrated is a replicated 36-boundary AWS estate, directional, with wide intervals.
+What is still hypothesized is organic production.
+Chapter 11 and Chapter 22 say that plainly.
+The calculator and simulations on the research site use the same math.

-**January 2026 — Version 2.0.** I published Adaptive Granularity Strategy and the RVx Index.
-The field guide became a scored argument.
+**January 2026 — Version 2.0.** The field guide caught up to the research.
+I published Adaptive Granularity Strategy and the RVx Index.
+The book became a scored argument.
 Service Decomposition Workflow and KM3 came with it.
 Chapters were rewritten for current practice.
 That January name is historical.
 Keep it in citations.

 **July 2026 — Version 2.0.1.** I renamed the method to **Adaptive Granularity Governance: The Khan Microservice Pattern**.
 The RVx formula did not change.
 Dual license, naming, and citation files went in so the work could be cited without guessing.